Welcome to PART 3 (of 3) of my Disneyland on the Cheap series!

 PARKING AT DISNEYLAND:

 Since we drove to California we had our own car, thus we chose to drive and park vs taking public transportation.
 Ultimately we are happy with this choice, even though our condo was within walking distance (see a video of our condo and how much we paid for it in PART 1).
-It cost us $17/day, but we decided it was worth it when our kids threw exhausted, epic, nap-deprived tantrums at the end of the day and it's all we could do to make it to the car in one piece.
+It costs around $20/day, but we decided it was worth it when our kids threw exhausted, epic, nap-deprived tantrums at the end of the day and it's all we could do to make it to the car in one piece.
 I don't have experience with non-parking options, but they have great info on their website about it.
 You will park in the same place whether you go to Disneyland or California Adventure, because their gates are right across from each other.

 As explained in PART 1, we went the first week of February, one of the slowest times of the year.
 Parking was no issue; we hardly had to walk to get to the tram (which our kids loved).